 - Use the Tart Alert as a reminder.
 The Tart Alert is this site's free text message/email reminder service; it's mainly to remind people before their credit card 0% period ends, but you can use it as a reminder to fill in your rebate form.
 Enter the rebate date and you'll be sent a free text message or email (it's your choice) six weeks beforehand.

 Consider another form of cashback.
 Regardless of whether cashback is officially offered, there's a possible additional amount.
 Simply sign up for the phone via a cashback website.

 These are special sites carrying paid links from retailers and if you click through them and get a product, they're paid.
 Importantly, they then give you some of this cash.
 It's nowhere near as big a deal as cashback redemption but could mean an extra £20 or £30.
 Find out more in the Top Cashback Sites guide.

-The cashback deal's with the retailer, the tariff with the network.
-Even if it goes wrong, you still keep the tariff with the network.
-Sadly, cashback retailers can and do go bust; if yours does, it'll be tough to recoup.
+- The cashback deal's with the retailer, the tariff with the network.
+Even if things go wrong, you still keep the tariff with the network.
+But sadly cashback retailers can and do go bust; if yours does, it'll be tough to recoup.
 Yet don't forget the networks encourage these deals, and if you believe you've been unfairly treated, a strong letter to the network asking it to step in may be worthwhile.